rodrigoadfaria/obj-viewer/README.txt

   [Rotate Z] rotate the object in Z axis.

-  [Toggle Rotation] stop the current rotation independently of the axis.
+  [Toggle rotation] stop the current rotation independently of the axis.

-  [Shader 1/2] toggle between two different shaders.
-This option stop the current vertex/fragment shaders and load a new one with different shading.
+  [Shader Vertex/Fragment] toggle between two different shaders.
+This option stop the current vertex/fragment shaders and load a new one with different shading algorithm.

-  [Flat/Smooth] toggle the method of shading from flat to smooth and vice versa.
+  [Mesh Flat/Smooth] toggle the method of shading from flat to smooth and vice versa.

 CONTACT
 -------